Large deviations for cluster size distributions in a continuous classical many-body system: Proof of the LDP

-\begin{remark} Eq.~\eqref{eq:ij-inf} will be needed in the proof of the lower bound for the large deviations principle.
-The convexity enters in a crucial way in Eq.~\eqref{eq:ij-inf}.
-Lower semi-continuity alone would not suffice! -- (3) proves that the open set $C_j(\rho)$ is a $I_{\beta,\rho,j}$-continuity set, see \cite[p.
-5]{DZ98}. \end{remark}
+\begin{remark} Equation~\eqref{eq:ij-inf} will be needed in the proof of the lower bound for the large deviations principle.
+The convexity enters in a crucial way in equation~\eqref{eq:ij-inf}.
+Lower semi-continuity alone would not suffice!---(3) proves that the open set $C_j(\rho)$ is a $I_{\beta,\rho,j}$-continuity set; see \cite{DZ98}, page 5. \end{remark}

-\begin{proof} (1) Convexity and lower semi-continuity are immediate consequences of the properties for $f_j(\beta,\cdot)$, since the restriction of a convex, lower semi-continuous function to a hyperplane is also convex and lower semi-continuous.
+\begin{pf} (1) Convexity and lower semi-continuity are immediate consequences of the properties for $f_j(\beta,\cdot)$, since the restriction of a convex, lower semi-continuous function to a hyperplane is also convex and lower semi-continuous.
 Thus the level sets of $I_{\beta,\rho,j}$ are closed.
-By Eq.~\eqref{eq:fjdom-lem},
+By equation~\eqref{eq:fjdom-lem},